-Heathrow Airport’s new terminal drop-off charge explained
+Heathrow Airport’s terminal drop-off charge explained 🛩️

-Heathrow Airport’s new terminal drop-off charge explained
+Heathrow Airport’s terminal drop-off charge explained 🛩️

-Heathrow Airport’s new drop-off charge: At a glance
+Heathrow Airport’s drop-off charges: At a glance

-• It works through Automatic Number Plate Recognition (ANPR) – there are no barriers, and you’ll have to pay a charge once you enter the drop-off.
+• It works through Automatic Number Plate Recognition (ANPR) – there are no barriers, and you’ll be liable for the charge as soon as you enter the zone.

 • You can pay the £5 charge in advance, on the day you drop-off or by midnight the next day.

-• If you fail to pay the drop-off charge, you’ll be fined.
+• If you fail to pay the charge, you’ll be fined.
 The penalty charge notice is £40 if you pay within 14 days, rising to £80 after that.

 • Pick-ups are not affected, and these can still take place via the car parks.
 You can’t pick up passengers from the drop-off zones.

-If you’re buying in advance, pre-paid drop-off charges will be valid for 12 months.
+If you’re buying in advance, pre-paid charges will be valid for 12 months.
 Unused charges or ‘trips’ can be refunded before they expire.

 Having a personal account means you can buy multiple trips (again, up to 20 trips in one go) for one vehicle.
 You can also choose to set up automatic payments any time the registered vehicle goes into a terminal drop-off zone (known as autopay).